Ponce de Leon Hotel: Coast Guard Reserve training center

 In October 1943 Lawrence was drafted into the Coast Guard, then part of the Navy.
 As the armed services were still segregated, he, along with all African-American recruits, were automatically limited to the steward's mate rate.
 After his basic training at Curtis Bay, Maryland he was assigned to the Ponce de Leon Hotel (commandeered by the Coast Guard) in St. Augustine.
 Despite his rate, Lawrence was urged to continue his artistic endeavors by his commanding officer, Captain J.S.
 Rosenthal.
 He was later transferred to USCGC Sea Cloud [1944], the first integrated ship in the naval services.

-He would go on to be the first African-American artist to have his works hung in both the Vatican and the White House.
+He became the first African-American artist to have his work hung in both the Vatican and the White House.

 Post-war return to hotel

 After the war ended, the building was deactivated by the Coast Guard and returned to operation as a hotel.
 Large crowds that had stayed away from the city during the war returned, but the boom did not last.

 The hotel saw declining visitor numbers in the following years, and in 1967 it was permanently closed.